Yeşilköy: Economy

 The headquarters of Turkish Airlines are on the property of the airport.
 MyCargo Airlines (formerly ACT Airlines) has its head office in Level 4, Building A3 of the Istanbul World Trade Center (İstanbul Dünya Ticaret Merkezi) in Yeşilköy.
 Borajet also had its head office in Yeşilköy.
 When Bestair existed, its head office was in Yeşilköy.

 Yeşilköy has a Marina - the Yeşilköy Burnu Marina - and sandy beaches.

 Culture

-On the waterfront, a small museum dedicated to the village and its minorities has been opened in 2012.
+On the waterfront, a small museum dedicated to the village and its minorities was opened in 2012.

 Honour

 San Stefano Peak on Rugged Island in the South Shetland Islands, Antarctica is named after the settlement, in connection with the Treaty of San Stefano.